dzhou08/cancer_race_biomarkers/README.md

 - pandas

 ## Installation
-In order to get started with *cancer_race_biomarkers*, you can just clone this repo as follows;
+In order to get started with *MutDispar*, you can just clone this repo as follows;
 ```bash
 git clone https://github.com/dzhou08/cancer_race_biomarkers.git
 cd ./cancer_race_biomarkers